How to Read Tables in Documents with C#

 Console.WriteLine()

-method requires the IronOcr.Extensions.AdvancedScan package to be installed alongside the base IronOCR package.
-Currently, this extension is only available on Windows.
+The ReadDocumentAdvanced method requires the IronOcr.Extensions.AdvancedScan package to be installed alongside the base IronOCR package.
+This extension provides advanced machine learning capabilities specifically trained for complex document layouts.

 using System.Linq;